rollingstone66/rollingstone66/README.md

 # Timo Steinbrenner

 VP Software Engineering.
-I run a multi-team engineering division and publish the operating models, guidelines, and patterns that survive contact with reality — one page, one artifact, one repo at a time.
+I run a multi-team engineering division and publish the operating models, guidelines, and patterns that survive that provide support tech delivery to business value.

 ## What I publish here